 What is the difference between Form 944 and Form 941?

 While both forms are used to report FICA (which consists of Social Security + Medicare tax) and income tax withholding to the IRS, there are only two major differences between Form 944 and Form 941.
-Form 944 is filed annually while Form 941 is filed quarterly, and the total annual tax liability reported on Form 944 is less than $1,000 vs. no annual limit reporting requirement for Form 941.
+If you need to submit Form 944, it’s filed annually, while Form 941 is filed quarterly, and the total annual tax liability reported on Form 944 is less than $1,000 vs. no annual limit reporting requirement for Form 941.

 When do you pay?